The Halifax Rail Station project includes:

 - delivering new areas for retail and hospitality units

-Around two million people use Halifax train station every year, and we have an ambitious target to see 50% more rail trips in 2026 than in 2016.
-Improving the station and the way people access it will help meet future demand.
-It will also improve the travel experience, create a more attractive environment and boost the local economy by increasing investment, jobs and tourism.
+- Economic growth: We're improving the way people access the station to help meet future demand.
+We have an ambitious target to see 50% more rail trips in 2026 than in 2016.
+The station will improve the travel experience, create a more attractive environment and boost the local economy by increasing investment, jobs and tourism.

 - Improved landscape: The station will be a regionally recognised, landmark station that serves as an instantly recognisable hub and gateway to Halifax town centre.
 It will combine rich heritage assets with unique design that responds to the area's distinctiveness.